Pulmonary hypertension

 Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 In one form of pulmonary hypertension, called pulmonary arterial hypertension (PAH), blood vessels in the lungs are narrowed, blocked or destroyed.
-The damage slows blood flow through the lungs.
+The damage makes it hard for blood to move through the lungs.
 Blood pressure in the lung arteries goes up.
 The heart must work harder to pump blood through the lungs.
 The extra effort eventually causes the heart muscle to become weak and fail.

-In some people, pulmonary hypertension slowly gets worse and can be life-threatening.
+In some people, pulmonary hypertension slowly gets worse.
+It can be life-threatening.
 There's no cure for pulmonary hypertension.
 But treatments are available to help you feel better, live longer and improve your quality of life.

 Blood flow in the lungs and pulmonary arteries